CareyTheologicalCollege/academic-catalogue/current-academic-catalogue.md

 <tr><td>This course will draw upon biblical theology, Christian ethics, and current leadership theory and practice, to help students reflect upon and deliberate leadership skills in their own context.</td></tr>
 </table>

-**<u>MPM Degree Program Learning Outcomes (DPLO’s)</u>**
+**MPM Degree Program Learning Outcomes (DPLO’s)**

-[Biblical Knowledge].
-Graduates will have a working knowledge of Scripture in its historical, literary, and canonical contexts.
+1. **[Biblical Knowledge]** Graduates will have a working knowledge of Scripture in its historical, literary, and canonical contexts.
-[Biblical Interpretation].
-Graduates will show competency in biblical interpretation for preaching the word, serving the church, developing moral vision, and other elements central to faithful pastoral vocation.
+2. **[Biblical Interpretation]** Graduates will show competency in biblical interpretation for preaching the word, serving the church, developing moral vision, and other elements central to faithful pastoral vocation.
-[Historical & Theological Knowledge] Graduates will have fundamental knowledge of Christian theology and history to draw upon for the work of pastoral ministry.
+3. **[Historical & Theological Knowledge]** Graduates will have fundamental knowledge of Christian theology and history to draw upon for the work of pastoral ministry.
-[Historical & Theological Application].
-Graduates will be able to engage with Christian history and theology for pastoral ministry including preaching, discipleship and mission.
+4. **[Historical & Theological Application]** Graduates will be able to engage with Christian history and theology for pastoral ministry including preaching, discipleship and mission.
-[Formation].
-Graduates will identify and develop practices that cultivate life with God, love of neighbor, personal wellness, resilience, and joy in vocation.
+5. **[Formation]** Graduates will identify and develop practices that cultivate life with God, love of neighbor, personal wellness, resilience, and joy in vocation.
-[Ministry & Witness].
-Graduates will demonstrate core skills for Christian ministry and witness in a complex world (including pastoral care, discipleship, church administration, and worship planning).
+6. **[Ministry & Witness]** Graduates will demonstrate core skills for Christian ministry and witness in a complex world (including pastoral care, discipleship, church administration, and worship planning).

 ### <a name="dplo-masf"></a>Degree Program Learning Outcomes: Master of Arts in Spiritual Formation